hxwwong/Analyzing-Vaccine-Hesitancy-in-the-US/README.md

 # Analyzing-Vaccine-Hesitancy-in-the-US
-This project uses linear regression, pandas, plotly, seaborn, and other libraries to analyze vaccine hesitancy in the U.S. and determine which have significant relationships with demographic factors.
+This project uses linear regression, pandas, plotly, seaborn, scipy stats and other libraries to analyze vaccine hesitancy in the U.S. and determine which have significant relationships with demographic factors.
+This was collaborated with Arianne N. Pastrana, Lyka Fernandez, and Russell Lim as a final output for the course DATA100 in partial fulfillment of the requirements for the Data Science Minor in De La Salle University.